abroeren/javascript-challenge/README.md

 ### Level 2: Multiple Search Categories (Optional)

 Optional.
-Played around with it a lot, but ultimately ran of out time without being to getting it to work.
+Played around with it a lot, but ultimately ran of out time.